scaleoutsystems/fedn/test/mnist/README.md

 # MNIST test project
 This classsic example of hand-written text recognition is well suited both as a lightweight test when learning FEDn and developing on FEDn in psedo-distributed mode.
 A normal high-end laptop or a workstation should be able to sustain at least 5 clients.
 The example is also useful for general scalability tests in fully distributed mode.

-To make testing flexible, clients create their own local dataset upon first training invocation, by sampling from the full dataset in CSV format (can be downloaded from e.g. https://www.kaggle.com/oddrationale/mnist-in-csv, but there are several hosted versions available).
+## Setting up the client

+### Provide local training and test data
+This example assumes that trainig and test data is available as 'test/mnist/data/train.csv' and 'test/mnist/data/test.csv'.
+Data can be downloaded from e.g. https://www.kaggle.com/oddrationale/mnist-in-csv, but there are several hosted versions available.
+To make testing flexible, each client subsamples from this dataset upon first invokation of a training request, then cache this subsampled data for use for the remaining lifetime of the client.
+The subsample size is configured as described in the next section.

-## Configuring the tests
+### Configuring the tests
 We have made it possible to configure a couple of settings to vary the conditions for the training.
 These configurataions are expsosed in the file 'settings.yaml':

 ```yaml